Muslim-Abubakr/FreeCodeCamps-course/Readme.md

 - Comparison with the Greater Than Or Equal To Operator
 - Comparison with the Less Than Operator
 - Comparison with the Less Than Or Equal To Operator
+- Introducing Else Statements
+- Introducing Else If Statements
+- Logical Order in If Else Statements
+- Chaining If Else Statements
+- Golf Code
+- Selecting from Many Options with Switch Statements
+- Adding a Default Option in Switch Statements
+- Multiple Identical Options in Switch Statements
+- Replacing If Else Chains with Switch
+- Returning Boolean Values from Functions
+- Return Early Pattern for Functions
+- Counting Cards